+John Kaminsky

-John Kaminsky Managing Director and Chief Executive Officer Bachelor of Applied Scien ce (Chemistry) (RMIT), MBA (Melbourne Business School) John was appointed Director of Rimfire Pacific Mining NL and Axis Mining NL in April 2004.
+Managing Director and Chief Executive Officer Bachelor of Applied Science (Chemistry) (RMIT), MBA (Melbourne Business School)

+Bachelor of Applied Scien

+Experience And Expertise John was appointed Director of Rimfire Pacific Mining NL and Axis Mining NL in April 2004.
 He brings strong strategic and international skills to the company and has more than 20 years' experience in international trade, including chemicals, plastics, metals, minerals, ores, concentrates and energy products.
 He assumed the role of Executive Chairman in December 2004 and became Managing Director and Chief Executive Officer on 3 rd March 2015.

 Other Current Directorships None.

 Former Directorships in Last 3 Years None.

 Special Responsibilities Managing Director and Chief Executive Officer.

+Graham Billinghurst

-Graham Billinghurst Non-Executive Director as Non-Executive Director and Secretary Experience And Expertise Graham was appointed Director of Rimfire Pacific Mining NL and Axis Mining NL i May 1999.
-He comes to the Board with an extensive background in investment bankin and corporate development in the Australasian region.
-As an investment banker an finance director, he brings to the Board extensive corporate, financial and commercia expertise.
+Non-Executive Director as nd Secretary

+Experience And Expertise Graham was appointed Director of Rimfire Pacific Mining NL and Axis Mining NL in May 1999.
+He comes to the Board with an extensive background in investment banking and corporate development in the Australasian region.
+As an investment banker and finance director, he brings to the Board extensive corporate, financial and commercial expertise.

 Other Current Directorships None.

 Former Directorships in Last 3 Years None.

 Special Responsibilities Member of the Remuneration and Nominations Committee.